 Turns out Olivia was not working on this day, but when she received word I was parked right in front of her shop, she walked on over with her dog Bambi.
 Bambi is something of a YouTube sensation, being a deaf Chihuahua who understands sign language and has garnered more than 144,000 video views at the time of this writing.
 He even earned enough revenue in ad clicks to pay for several months of his food.

 Anyhow, while Bambi was making friends with other dogs, a red Ferrari GTO pulled up to Teeter and parked in an adjacent space.
-Not bad company.
+Not bad a towing company in austin.
 In fact, I would say that was my favorite car of the whole show.

 Other cars I liked were the usual sporting suspects: Corvettes, Mustangs, and of course, 1950s and 60s two-seat British iron.
 See the photos below for some of my other favorites.